TimDaub/at-bindings/README.md

 require("at-bindings").schedule("echo hello", new Date())
 ```

-would work on Ubuntu, but gdate would throw an error: `at: trying to travel
+would work on Ubuntu, but gdate (Mac OS) would throw an error: `at: trying to travel
 back in time`.
 By checking for minutal differences, both operating systems
 should now throw on the above statement.